 - Where: Mysore in Karnataka.

-In honor of warrior Goddess Durga, elaborately rafted statues of Durga are installed in beautifully decorated podiums in almost every lane of the city during this festival.
+In honor of warrior Goddess Durga, beautifully handcrafted statues of Durga are installed in podiums in almost every lane of the city during this festival.
 People flock to the streets to view the goddess statues amidst mesmerizing light shows, drumming, and aromatic food stalls.
-On the last day of the festival, the statues are paraded around the city before being submerged in the holy Ganges River.
-The West Bengal Tourism Development Corporation runs tours of the podiums and immersions.
+On the last day of the festival, the statues are paraded around the city before being submerged in the river.

 - Where: Kolkata, West Bengal